SSobus/transformerBattle/README.md

 The project deploys locally to localhost:8080.

-There is no UI for the project, just RESTful endpoints listed below.
+There is no UI for the project, just RESTful endpoints that are listed below.

 You can look at the H2 database by going to http://localhost:8080/h2-console.
 There is no password so just login.